The Emerald Triangle

 From here, we’ll continue, via the picturesque Mekong-side town of Khong Jiam and spectacular Pha Taem National Park, into southern Laos.
 Discover the Boloven Plateau and World Heritage Wat Phu, before heading south to the stunning ‘Four Thousand Islands’, where the Mekong cascades into Cambodia over a series of stunning falls.
 (Some of the world’s largest, yet least known.)

-After a boat journey, down what to our minds is the most scenic stretch of the Mekong, into northern Cambodia, we’ll head west to the awe-inspiring site of Preah Vihear – now also UNESCO World Heritage protected – where an 11th-century temple emerges from sheer 600-metre cliffs to overlook the forests of the northern Cambodian plain.
+Continue by boat, down what to our minds is the most scenic stretch of the Mekong, into northern Cambodia, from where we’ll head west to the awe-inspiring site of Preah Vihear..
+Also UNESCO listed, this 11th-century temple emerges from sheer 600-metre cliffs to overlook the forests of the northern Cambodian plain.
 After a sunrise visit, a morning’s drive takes us to our final destination Siem Reap with a day at leisure before departure from its international airport.

 An unforgettable journey through a little-known but fascinating region of Southeast Asia.